 Every fall, the media starts reporting on flu vaccinations and potential outbreaks.
 Scientists, health experts, and institutions determine recommendations for different parts of the population, predict optimal production and inoculation schedules, create vaccines, and set up clinics to provide inoculations.
 You may think of the annual flu shot as a lot of media hype, an important health protection, or just a briefly uncomfortable prick in your arm.
 But do you think of it in terms of evolution?

 The media hype of annual flu shots is scientifically grounded in our understanding of evolution.
 Each year, scientists across the globe strive to predict the flu strains that they anticipate being most widespread and harmful in the coming year.
 This knowledge is based in how flu strains have evolved over time and over the past few flu seasons.
 Scientists then work to create the most effective vaccine to combat those selected strains.
 Hundreds of millions of doses are produced in a short period in order to provide vaccinations to key populations at the optimal time.

 Because viruses, like the flu, evolve very quickly (especially in evolutionary time), this poses quite a challenge.
 Viruses mutate and replicate at a fast rate, so the vaccine developed to protect against last year’s flu strain may not provide the protection needed against the coming year’s strain.
-Evolution of these viruses means continued adaptions to ensure survival, including adaptations to survive previous vaccines.
+Evolution of these viruses means continued adaptations to ensure survival, including adaptations to survive previous vaccines.